Beringen, Belgium

-Beringen ([ˈbeːrɪŋə(n)]; Béringue, [beʁɛ̃ɡ]; Berringe) is a city and municipality located in the Belgian province of Limburg.
+Beringen ([ˈbeːrɪŋə(n)]; Béringue, [beʁɛ̃ɡ]; Berringe) is a municipality and city located in the Belgian province of Limburg.
 The Beringen municipality includes the town of Beringen proper and the old communes of Beverlo, Koersel, and Paal.

 History

 Origins

 Beringen was already inhabited in Celtic times, as proven by the 1995 archeological finds of gold coins and artifacts on its territory.
 These date from around 90 BC and are the most northerly late-Iron-Age gold objects found in Europe.
 Other finds, including of Roman coins, indicate a very early establishment.
 The first mention of Beringen dates to 1120 when it was known as 'Beringe', a word derived from the Germanic Beringum, which meant 'with the people of Bero'.
 During Carolingian times, the land of Beringen had been donated to the abbey of Corbie in France.

 For most of the medieval period, it was part of the County of Loon, from which it received its city charter in 1239.
 The city was then protected by impressive moats and gated walls.
 The county of Loon as a whole was annexed to the Prince-Bishopric of Liège in 1366.
 Beringen became one of the bishopric's 23 bonnes villes (principal cities) and shared its history until its dissolution in 1795.